-Although imitation is something that comes naturally for your little one, here are some things you can do with him/her or simply to look out for!
+Although imitation is something that comes naturally for your little one, here are some things you can do with him or things you can simply look out for!

 Babies are born with an innate ability to copy basic facial expressions.
-Remember that every interaction is a learning opportunity with your baby.
-Make slow, repeated movements so that your little one can process new information, this will increase the likelihood of imitation.
-Make sounds with your mouth and repeat the sounds your child makes!
-Music is also a great way for your baby to imitate your actions.
+Remember that every interaction is a learning opportunity for your child.
+Make slow, repeated movements so that your little one can process the new information; this will increase the likelihood of imitation.
+Make sounds with your mouth and repeat them the ones your child makes!
+Music is also a great way for your baby to imitate actions.
 Sing a song, clap your hands, play a drum, or dance around!

-Toddlers constantly learn by doing, not just watching.
-So let your little one watch you complete a simple task, like putting on a shoe, and then let him try it!
-This is a great time to encourage your child to participate in household tasks because he’ll love helping out and imitating what you do around the house!
+Toddlers constantly learn by doing, not just watching, so let your little one watch you complete a simple task, like putting on a shoe, and then let him try it!
+This is a great time to encourage your child to participate in household tasks, because he’ll love helping out and imitate what you do around the house!
 By age one, babies begin to remember and imitate actions they observed a month ago.

-You are your baby’s first teacher.
-Remember to always model the behavior you want to see in your child.
-If you want him to be patient, kind, and polite – you have to be that way too!
-Of course – no parent is perfect all the time.
-So if you do or say something that you wish your child had not been there for, be quick to repair the damages and talk about it with your little one.
+You are your child’s first teacher.
+Remember to always model the behavior you want to see in him.
+If you want him to be patient, kind, and polite, you have to be that way too!
+Of course, no parent is perfect all the time.
+So if you do or say something that you wish your child had not seen or heard, be quick to repair the damages and talk about it with your little one.

 Watch this video of a Kinedu activity intended for babies that are 4–6 months old, and try it at home with your little one!
 Its purpose is to reinforce the imitation of gestures and foster a serve and return relationship.